Are you thinking of hiring a virtual assistant from the Philippines?

 Outsourcely is a paid service.
 Before signing up for the service, you can post a job for free and pay for the plan later.
-It offers a plan for individuals ($19/month), small businesses ($59/month) and medium businesses ($229/month).
+It offers a program for individuals ($19/month), small business owners ($59/month) and medium businesses ($229/month).
 You can find what features each plan offers here.

 Not happy with the service?
 Outsourcely gives your money back if you cancel your subscription within 30 days.

 VirtualStaff.ph is a job board for Filipinos who work exclusively at home so you can get competitive rates.
-However, you would have to manually contact and hire your virtual assistant from the Philippines.
+However, to contact and hire your virtual assistant from the Philippines manually.
 The website’s education section offers an ‘Outsourcing Masterclass’ which details the entire hiring and management process.
-These resources along with the user friendly design makes VirtualStaff.ph an ideal choice for employers who are new to outsourcing.
+These resources, along with the user-friendly design, makes VirtualStaff.ph an ideal choice for employers who are new to outsourcing.

 How does it work?